MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/index.md

 The most widely-used of all computing devices, phones can do a lot with limited screen real estate and basic inputs.
 Phones are available in a variety of sizes; larger phones are called phablets.
 App experiences on phablets are similar to those on phones, but the increased screen real estate of phablets enable some key changes in content consumption.

-With Continuum for Phones, a new experience for compatible Windows 10 mobile devices, users can connect their phones to a monitor and even use a mouse and keyboard to make their phones work like a laptop.
-(For more info, see the [Continuum for Phone article](/windows-hardware/design/device-experiences/continuum-phone).)

 Screen sizes
 -   4'' to 5'' for phone
 -   5.5'' to 7'' for phablet